kaukas/bisect/README.md

 Find the interesting item in a list of items.

+Ever needed to find a file that silently breaks your build?
 Ever wanted `git bisect` outside git?
 This tool performs binary search on a list of items narrowing it until one item remains.
 Also related to the concept of "shrinking" in property based testing.

 Currently supports searching for a single item interactively or automatically.
 Other kinds of searches to be implemented.